BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 ***Note: You must have access to the Spiedie-Access Server in order to do these steps***

 1. Open the VMware Horizon Client
-2. Connect to Watson View Environment, if you are on campus access wsview.binghamton.edu .
-If you are off campus use watsonview.binghamton.edu
+2. Connect to Watson View Environment, use watsonview.binghamton.edu
 3. Once logged in you will see the "Spiedie Access"
 4. Connect to the Spiedie Access Pool, there you will be able to follow the next steps below.